Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 creatures.
 Incorporeal creatures have an innate sense of direction and can move at full speed even when they cannot see.

+### Lawful
-**Lawful:** A subtype usually applied only to outsiders native to the lawful-aligned Outer Planes.
+A subtype usually applied only to outsiders native to the lawful-aligned Outer Planes.
 Most creatures that have this subtype also have lawful alignments; however, if their alignments change, they still retain the subtype.
 Any effect that depends on alignment affects a